What are DBS Checks?

 What is a Basic Disclosure DBS check?

-A Basic Disclosure DBS check is available to anyone living in the United Kingdom.
+A Basic Disclosure check is available to anyone living in the United Kingdom.
 It searches the Police National Computer (PNC) to check for any unspent convictions on an applicant’s criminal history, allowing them to present to an employer in order to make an informed hire.
-Both individuals and employers can request a Basic Disclosure DBS check.
+Both individuals and employers can request Basic Disclosure DBS checks.

 What is a Standard DBS check?